Harolyn M.E.

 Dr. Belcher received her Bachelor's of Science degree in zoology and medical degree from Howard University as a BS-MD Honors Program scholar.
 She received a Master's of Health Science focusing on mental health from the Johns Hopkins Bloomberg School of Public Health.
 Dr. Belcher was a fellow in developmental pediatrics at Kennedy Krieger Institute.
 She served on the faculty of George Washington University, Children's National Medical Center in Washington, DC (currently an adjunct Professor) and University of South Florida, as the Director of the Developmental Evaluation and Intervention Program, Division of Child Development, Department of Pediatrics.
 Dr. Belcher was the Assistant Medical Director, Division of Early Intervention Services/Exceptional Family Member Program, Department of Pediatrics at the National Naval Medical Center.
 She was awarded the Distinguished Civilian Service Award for her work at the National Navy Medical Center.

 Dr. Belcher was the director of research at the Center for Child and Family Traumatic Stress (CCFTS) at Kennedy Krieger Institute from 2003 to 2015.
-In 2015, Dr. Belcher became the Director of the Center for Diversity in Public Health Leadership Training (Center for Diversity) and Associate Director of the Leadership Education in Neurodevelopmental and Related Disabilities (LEND) Program.
-As the Director of the Center for Diversity, Dr. Belcher and the Center for Diversity faculty and administrative team created a national consortium of universities and institutions that provided clinical, research, and community engagement and advocacy public health experiences for over 600 diverse undergraduate and graduate scholars through funding from Centers for Disease Control and Prevention (CDC), Health Resources and Services Administration (HRSA) and Robert Wood Johnson Foundation.
-The Office for Health, Equity, Inclusion, and Diversity organizes and supports the annual Room to Grow: Journey to Cultural and Linguistic Competency Conference.
+In 2015, Dr. Belcher became the Director of the Center for Diversity in Public Health Leadership Training (Center for Diversity), now Center for Excellence in Public Health Leadership, and Associate Director of the Leadership Education in Neurodevelopmental and Related Disabilities (LEND) Program.
+As the Director of the Center for Excellence in Public Health Leadership, Dr. Belcher and its faculty and administrative team created a national consortium of universities and institutions that provided clinical, research, and community engagement and advocacy public health experiences for over 1,000 diverse undergraduate and graduate scholars through funding from Centers for Disease Control and Prevention (CDC), Health Resources and Services Administration (HRSA) and Robert Wood Johnson Foundation.

 Dr. Belcher serves on the National Academies of Sciences Board on Children Youth and Families and the Forum for Child Well-Being.
 She is also a member of the Baltimore City Task Force on the Social Determinants of Health.